-Got your Crusader to Level 70?
-Now what?
+Just got to Fresh Level 70 Crusader?
+Good job!
+Welcome to the REAL D3!
 Your goal is to get your FREE SET ASAP.
-In this guide, you’ll learn exactly what to do for each step, ultimately leading to the end-game as your Fresh 70 Crusader.
+In this guide, you’ll learn exactly what to do for each step, with builds and protips ultimately leading to the end-game in our Fresh 70 Crusader Guide.

 Click below to reveal the instructions you need for each step: